 Dr. Coakley teaches myriad courses at both the graduate and undergraduate level management, including Women and Leadership, International Management and Leading Effective Organizations, and is the recipient of several awards for teaching, service, and leadership.

-She is the proud mother of two children and resides in Cumberland with her husband, Jamie.
+She is the proud mother of two grown children, Meagan and Daniel, and resides in Cumberland with her husband, Jamie.